 You’ll need to look for a piece called a caster, which is the wheel and bracket combo that attaches to the bottom legs of furniture.
 Make sure to purchase a caster that can hold the table’s entire weight, plus the Kamado grill.

 Drawers are another great add-on idea for your Kamado grill table plans.
 Along with cabinets, draws offer a functional space to organize utensils and store grill items.
 You can also use drawers to keep pans or pizza trays, as Kamado grills work great for cooking pizza, just like a wood-fired oven.
+If you want to setup your kamado for grilling pizza then read our grilling guide.

 Buy a silverware tray and keep forks, knives, and spoons in your Kamado grill table so everyone can stay outside to eat instead of running back and forth to the kitchen.
 You can also keep lighters or matches close at hand in a drawer.